even-dev12/Understand-mp_Linpack/Benchmark's Math/README.md

 - **Computational Efficiency:** LU decomposition reduces the problem to solving triangular matrices, which is computationally cheaper than the direct method.
 The overall complexity remains $O(n^3)$ but with a significantly lower constant factor.
 - **Reusability:** Once $A$ has been decomposed into $L$ and $U$, these matrices can be reused to solve multiple systems or invert other matrices derived from $A$, without the need to perform decomposition again.
 - **Numerical Stability:** Partial pivoting (adjusting $L$ and $U$ during decomposition to maintain stability) ensures that LU decomposition is more numerically stable than direct inversion, especially for matrices that are close to singular.

+## How the Benchmark Measures Performance - Calculating FLOPS

+The benchmark calculates the total number of floating-point operations required to perform the LU decomposition and solves the system.
+It then measures the time taken to execute these operations, using this to calculate the system's performance in floating-point operations per second (FLOPS).
+The key metric is the maximum achieved FLOPS rate during the test.